partini/procurement-viz/README.md

 sudo bash install.sh
 ```

-Open the new file in your editor with root privileges:
+Make a copy of the wsgi template file and edit it with root privileges:
 ```
+cp app-template.wsgi app.wsgi
 sudo nano app.wsgi
 ```